kosnil/signed_supermasks/README.md

 ## Structure

-The code is structured such that we only need to specify a few parameters such as the network architecture (among the available FCN, Conv2, Conv4, Conv6 and Conv8) and learning hyperparameters along with the path to the previously initialized weights.
-This way, the actual training process is speed up and we the different all base on the same initial weights/masks.
+We shortly explain the main structure of the repository and explain each file.
+Generally, the code is structured such that it is easy to reproduce the experiments.
+All parameters are defined in a .yaml-config

+- `custom_layers.py´ holds, as the name suggests, all customized layers.
+These not only include the Dense and Conv2D layers modified for signed Supermasks, but also some standard layers which are just slightly modified to fit the whole pipeline.
+- `dense_networks.py´ contains only the two FCN variants (that is the baseline and the signed Supermask version)
+- `conv_networks.py´ contains all CNN architectures
+- `resnet_networks.py´ contains all ResNet architectures as well as the ResNet blocks
+- `data_preprocessor.py´ holds all functionality regarding data handling and preprocessing
+- `weight_initializer.py´ includes all common initialization schemes (i.e. He, Xavier) as well as ELU/S. It is possible to initialize models directly with newly created weights and to save weights for later use as well as set weights from a specific file/array.
+- `model_trainer.py´ is used to train the models, both baselines and signed Supermasks.
+- `experiment_looper.py´ stitches all previously mentioned files together to a single pipeline, such that training becomes easy.
+A user merely passes the path to the config file and the model is then trained.
+Models are not being saved, due to the high number of experiments in the paper.

 ### Weights / Masks